Rublev Colours Artist Oils

-Rublev Colours Artists Oils do not contain additives, such as fillers, driers and stabilizers—simply pigment and oil.
+Rublev Colours Artists Oils do not contain additives, such as fillers, driers, and stabilizers—simply pigment and oil.
 We use linseed oil in our paint sometimes with a small amount of heat-bodied linseed oil.
-Stabilizers, such as stearates and waxes that diminish the individual effects of pigments are not added.
+Stabilizers, such as stearates and waxes, that diminish the individual effects of pigments are not added.
 You will find different consistencies from color to color due to the characteristics of individual pigments.
-Some colors brush out long, others short and buttery and most are thixotropic.
+Some colors brush out long, others short and buttery, and most are thixotropic.

 Overall, Rublev Colours Artists Oils have longer brushing consistency than most tube colors today, making them ideal for both bristle and soft-hair brushes in fine rendering on both fine-weave canvas and smooth panels.

 We make Rublev Colours Artists Oils in small batches, meticulously crafting each color.
-Using natural mineral and historical pigments means that we must take extra steps to prepare these colors into a useable paint, typically not required for modern synthetic pigments.
+Using natural mineral and historical pigments means we must take extra steps to prepare these colors into a useable paint, which is typically not required for modern synthetic pigments.
 All this requires more time and labor to make a finished product that is different from all other oil color brands.

-While other brands of oil colors contain fillers, pigment stabilizers and other additives, Rublev Colours Artists Oils are simply pigment and oil.
+While other brands of oil colors contain fillers, pigment stabilizers, and other additives, Rublev Colours Artists Oils are simply pigment and oil.
 Without these additives, you may find a little oil coming out of the tube.
 The separation of oil and pigment in artist-grade paint does not indicate poor quality; it often means that little or no additives were used.
 Separation commonly occurs as pigments aggregate and settle during storage, causing the oil to naturally separate from the pigment.
 Rublev Colours Artists Oils are aged up to six months to allow most separation to occur before packaging.